Decodersami/Analog-Clock/README.md

 - Accurate representation of **hours**, **minutes**, and **seconds**.
 - Clean and minimal UI created using modern **CSS styling**.
 - You can see the current day date.
+- You can see the temperature as well.
 - Will be add weather forecast features as well.

 ## 🛠️ Technologies Used